microgenomics/pasteTaxID/README.md

 where `--workpath` is a directory where your fasta files are located and `--multifasta` is the multifasta file (.fna, .fn or .fasta works too).

 In the example folder there are some fasta files that don't contain a gi or a ti, just gb.
-Try testing the script by issueing
+Try testing the script by issuing

 	bash PasteTaxID.bash --workpath example